 With its dedication to a culture of academic excellence, KAUST inspired me from the first moment I saw it.
 My hope is that you, too, will be inspired by what you see.

 Yours in discovery,

 Jean-Lou Chameau took office as the President of King Abdullah University of Science and Technology (KAUST) on July 1, 2013.

-Prior to joining KAUST, Dr. Chameau was President Emeritus of the California Institute of Technology (Caltech) in the United States, which he led for seven years.
+Dr. Chameau is President Emeritus of the California Institute of Technology (Caltech) in the United States, which he led for seven years.
 Caltech is one of the world's preeminent centers of instruction and research in engineering and science, as well as the home of NASA's Jet Propulsion Laboratory.

 Throughout his career, he has been committed to fostering excellence in science and technology, as well as promoting a multidisciplinary approach to research and education.
 He encourages the development of programs in such areas as energy, medical science and the environment, which can provide the dramatic scientific advances and new technologies society is seeking.
 He is also a strong champion of industry-university partnerships and the involvement of universities in economic development, including the creation of new businesses with an emphasis on advancing entrepreneurial and international opportunities for faculty and students.